jonnor/embeddedml/emlearn/pulsemeter/README.md

 2x4 pins long approx 10 mm
 PDIP-8 is 300 mil wide, 7.32 mm.
 Would be funny to have it fit, like classic AtTiny85

 Power with a button-cell battery.
-LIR1025 or similar
+LIR1620 or similar

+Also include accelerometer
+And capacitive touch capability

 Q: can this be combined with jewellery project?
-Could be fun to make ear-lobe clip-on
+Could be fun to make ear-lobe clip-on, which reacts to heartbeat

 APA102 2020 strip
 Exists as 5 mm with 4 connectors.
 Several places
 Also as 3 mm somewhere?
 https://www.aliexpress.com/item/1005003487051333.html
+The types with cuttable connectors however seem to have low density?

+Stackup

+- LIR 1620 battery, 2mm
+- PCB.
+0.8 mm?
+- Components.
+2mm?
+- Optional top PCB for touch.
+0.8mm

+Seems tricky to get battery charger also included